BiodiversityDataScienceCorp/Instructional-Pedagogy/2-2-motivation.md

 Considering the actions we discussed to make classes a positive learning environment, what is one thing you could start, stop, or change in your teaching practice to create a more positive learning environment.
-(Maybe a good breakout room opportunity?)
 If there is something you _want_ to change, but do not know how, add that to the collaborative document.
+If possible, discuss this as a group.
 </div>

 ***